 Begin by visiting your local bank and ask for the mortgage banker or bank manager.
 Offer to provide value by offering discounted broker price opinions (BPO) and property drive-by or walk-through inspection.
 Over time, when they begin to see your value, they will trust you to list their foreclosed properties.

-9. Working With Bankruptcy, Divorce & Probate Attorneys
+9. Work With Bankruptcy, Divorce & Probate Attorneys

 The last three strategies to find hidden listing opportunities are working with customers facing difficult times.
 When people go through difficult times, they may be forced to sell their house.
 When homeowners face these sensitive situations, they typically don’t contact a real estate agent first—they contact an attorney.
 That means building strong relationships with local attorneys can help you get listings before any other agents even know about them.